davidhuckfield/Pyng_Fintech_Task/README.md

 Unsure if the Send button being pink is an intentional way of highlighting it or whether this should indicate that button is being pressed and/or that's the current page the user is on.
 If the latter, can make changes to show whichever button / section is currently selected as pink. (have already disabled the Send button on the Send page for this reason)

+Quest 4 now almost completed, number and delete buttons appear to function correctly after testing.

+Still working on cursor / users being able to edit number by clicking / tapping into a certain point